Itinerary for Disneyland and California Adventure in One Day

 • Also we did a lot of backtracking and walking.
 This itinerary is ideal if you don’t mind walking a lot.
 Disneyland is a small park and we found it relatively easy to go back and forth.

 • Most people start at Indiana Jones because it is one of the most popular attractions.
-We decided to quickly do the Fantasyland dark rides and secure a Genie+ for Indiana Jones.
+We decided to quickly do the Fantasyland dark rides and secure a Lightning Lane for Indiana Jones.

 This may seem a bit strict for most people on a family vacation but we know how we like to do theme parks.